jaeyeun97/sentiment/report.md

 # Introduction

 For the first practical, document sentiment classification was revisited.
-Pang et al. describes multiple methods of classifying movie reviews; this domain is experimentally convenient, since there is a large dataset with classification taken by the review ratings.
+Pang et al. describes multiple methods of classifying movie reviews; this domain is experimentally convenient, since there is a large dataset with classification taken by the review ratings.[1]
 We have been given a similar dataset that has been tokenized for classification, in the context of the NLP course.

 The original experiment used various supervised learning methods with multiple models of feature extraction, but without any validation of statistical significance test on different classification models.
 We aim to select sub-models that may yield a statistically different result, and evaluate their effectiveness.
 We, however, exclude Maximum Entropy (ME) model from the original experiment.